dvdmon/YouTubeXLSParser/README.md

 1. inputPath: name and path of the input Excel file (current I'm just using "input.xlsx" in the bin/debug folder, so change this based on your preference
 2. outputPath: name and path of the output text file - same as above.
 3. minimumCommentChars - I set this up so as to get rid of comments that are like "great video" and such.
-You can set this to zero if you want to show all comments regardless of length
+You can set this to zero if you want to show all comments regardless of length.
+I find this particularly useful when there are **HUGE** numbers of comments in filterning down some of the less... insightful ones.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>